michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

   2. Median - the number in the middle, this helps account for outliers
   3. Mode - the number that occurs the most often

+An EXCELLENT resource for thinking about statistics is [here](http://students.brown.edu/seeing-theory/).
+This was made with D3, a javascript library for making interactive, reactive visualizations.

 2. Real, Ranked, Percentage (2011-2015 American Community Survey)
   1. Real numbers are the raw data so there were X Vietnamese speakers reported in the census in 2011-2015 for each county
   Bronx: 2871